What is Parsabiv and how is it used?

 As with all peptide therapeutics, there is potential for immunogenicity.
 The detection of anti-drug binding antibody formation is highly dependent on the sensitivity and specificity of the assay.
 Additionally, the observed incidence of antibody positivity in an assay may be influenced by several factors, including assay methodology, sample handling, timing of sample collection, concomitant medications, and underlying disease.
 For these reasons, comparison of the incidence of antibodies to etelcalcetide with the incidence of antibodies to other products may be misleading.

 In clinical studies, 7.1% (71 out of 995) of patients with secondary hyperparathyroidism treated with PARSABIV for up to 6 months tested positive for binding anti-etelcalcetide antibodies.
 Fifty-seven out of 71 had pre-existing anti-etelcalcetide antibodies.
 No evidence of altered pharmacokinetic profile, clinical response, or safety profile was associated with pre-existing or developing anti-etelcalcetide antibodies.
-If formation of anti-etelcalcetide binding antibodies with a clinically significant effect is suspected, contact Amgen at 1-800-77-AMGEN (1-800-772-6436) to discuss antibody testing.

 The following adverse reactions have been identified during postmarketing use of PARSABIV.
 Because postmarketing reporting of adverse reactions is voluntary and from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.